 Next Steps

-While applying to college as a high school junior seems tempting, it may not be the best option.
-We recommend sticking to a more traditional timeline.
+While trying to apply as a junior seems tempting, it may not be the best option.
+We recommend sticking to a more traditional timeline rather than starting the college admissions process early.
 It provides ample time for self-improvement, academic success, and extracurricular involvement.

-A traditional timeline provides sufficient time to research chosen schools, narrow their list, and apply to the best options.
+A traditional timeline provides sufficient time to start researching colleges, narrow their list of top colleges, and apply to the best options.
 It gives students time to determine potential career pathways and choose one aligned with their interests.
 It also prepares students to succeed in higher education once they are accepted into their dream school.

 At C2 Education, we want each student to not only reach their goals but exceed them.
 We encourage high school students to make the most of these four years to better prepare for their future.